Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 So the poet is quite clear and candid in this interview answer he gave.
 The poem is his uniquely creative way of working through the issue of Emily Dickinson's sexuality, clearly a subject that interests many within the world of letters.

-As with all poems, it's up to the reader to finally endorse or reject the lines, apply a personal censor or no, leave well alone, give it up as a bad job, or embrace and come to terms with.
+As with all poems, it's up to the reader to finally endorse or reject the lines, apply a personal censor or not, leave well enough alone, give it up as a bad job, or embrace and come to terms with it.

 "Taking Off Emily Dickinson's Clothes" by Billy Collins